Grease Colors Tell Us About Grease Quality

 Grease Whiteners

-The most common whiteners used to make grease white are titanium dioxide (TiO2) and zinc oxide (ZnO), both of which are solid powders.
-Depending on the extent and other chemicals used to create base greases, the proportion of these compounds in lubricating greases can range from 0.5-10 percent or even more.
+The most common whiteners in grease are titanium dioxide (TiO₂) and zinc oxide (ZnO), both solid powders.
+Depending on the base grease formulation, these compounds can make up 0.5–10% or more of the grease.

 Liquid Dyes